LuisguiPizana/gans-paper/README.md

 # GANs-Papers Repository
 ## Brief Introduction

 This repository explores the implementation of various Generative Adversarial Network architectures.
-The project objective is to replicate and analyze key early models from the GAN literature.
+The project's objective is to replicate and analyze key early models from the GAN literature.
 At the end of the file, there is a list of some of the most relevant papers.
 There are three main implementations: GANs with Maxout units, DCGANs which rely on a convolutional architecture, and Conditional GANs that leverage discrete inputs to condition the output distribution.
 The Conditional GANs are tested with fully connected layers as well as with Maxout units.
 The evaluation process involves a mixture of manual inspection by looking at the samples, as well as tracking training losses, gradient magnitudes, and some specific metrics such as FID Score and Inception V3 Score.
 The Points for Future Work and Improvements section provides next steps for further exploration.